-At the end of each month of deposition in the North Cell or South Cell the compliance to the deposition performed must be validated against the performance indicator of Table 4-6 to verify if the deposition is on track.
+At the end of each Quarter of deposition, the compliance to the deposition performed must be validated against the performance indicator of Table 4-6 to verify if the deposition is on track.
 This compliance analysis is documented in the TSF Deposition Report.
 Compliance is also documented on the tailings management dashboard in the Power BI application.
 Deposition planning and compliance is validated and documented quarterly through the Tailings Working Group process following Table 4-6.
+Frequency of the compliance analysis can be adjusted if need be.